po1sigala/live/01-Class-Content/13-ORM/01-Activities/12-Stu_RESTful-Routes/README.md

 1. Run `npm start` in your command line to start the server.

-2. Open Insomnia Core and make a GET request to `api/users/10`.
+2. Open Insomnia and make a GET request to `api/users/10`.

 3. The 200 status code is returned.